 In a situation where 20 or more employees are being dismissed by reason of redundancy within a 90-day period, or where a transfer of a business (or part thereof) is proposed, employers have a statutory duty to carry out collective consultation and to inform (with specified information) and consult with the affected employees either through a trade union (if that is appropriate) or through their own elected representatives.
-The penalty for non-compliance with this obligation is up to three months' actual pay for each affected employee if an affected employee or his representative brings a successful claim for a protective award in an employment tribunal.
+The penalty for non-compliance with this obligation to inform or consult over collective redundancy is up to 90 days' actual pay for each affected employee if an affected employee or his representative brings a successful claim for a protective award in an employment tribunal.
+The penalty for failure to comply with the obligation to inform or consult over a TUPE transfer is 13 weeks' actual pay.

 European Works Councils

 The Information and Consultation Directive came into effect in the UK on 5 April 2005.
-Initially it only applies to employers with more than 150 staff but it will be extended to cover business with more than 100 staff from 6 April 2007 and 50 or more staff from 2008.
+This currently only applies to employers with more than 100 staff but it will be extended to cover business with more than 50 staff from April 2008.
 The Directive will require employers to inform and consult their workforce on an ongoing basis about measures which are proposed which may affect employment prospects and decisions which are likely to lead to substantial changes in the organisation such as redundancies or transfers of the business.
 An employer will have an obligation to enter into negotiations for the establishment of a European Works Council if it receives a valid request from specified proportions of employees.

 Union Representation